 Around the holidays, we often see blooming plants that are members of the Cactus family.
 One of the most popular plants to give or receive during the holiday season is the Christmas Cactus.
-Or is it an Easter or Thanksgiving Cactus?
+Or is it an Easter Cactus or Thanksgiving Cactus?

 There are reports of plants being handed down from generation to generation and being over 100 years old.

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus